Significant actions and notifiable actions [GN35]

 Under the Regulation, all significant actions prescribed in the Regulation are also notifiable actions.

-Actions to acquire interests covered by an exemption certificate given under either the Act or the Regulation are generally neither a significant action nor a notifiable action so long as the conditions of the certificate are met (section 45 of the Act and section 58 of the Regulation).
+Actions to acquire interests covered by an exemption certificate given under either the Act or the Regulation are generally neither a significant action nor a notifiable action so long as the conditions of the certificate are met.

 Further information is available on the FIRB website or by contacting +61 2 6263 3795.